 The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate Degree nursing program is affirmation of continuing accreditation.
 (April 2023)

-The Associate Degree nursing program currently holds Minnesota Board of Nursing program approval with conditions.
+The Associate Degree nursing program currently holds Minnesota Board of Nursing program approval.

 Fond du Lac Tribal and Community College has been approved to participate in the National Council for State Authorization Reciprocity Agreements.